VinniciusC/FWCI-Scopus-project/README.md

 python Selenium-code.py
 ```
 The browser will open and run all the process automatically. \
-At the end, the collected data will be written in a CSV file with the following columns and attributes:
+In the end, the collected data will be written in a CSV file with the following columns and attributes:
 | Article_name | FWCI | year | authors_count | Prominence percentile | Topics | Anchors |
 |--------------|------|------|---------------|-----------------------|--------|---------|

-The file will be saved in author's folder and the name defined by the previously filled variables\
+The file will be saved in the author folder and the name defined by the previously filled variables\
 scopus_id_sorted_by_size_min_year_max_year.csv\
-After writting, a message of sucess will be shown.\
+After writing the csv, a message of success will be shown.\
-Observation: sometimes it is necessary to re-execute the code again because of random popups and attributes that were not loaded correctly by the website.
+Observation: sometimes it is necessary to re-execute the code again because of random popups and attributes that have not been loaded correctly by the website.
 We are working in a solution, feel free to contribute.

 ## Generating graphics and statistics
-Using the script graphics-and-statistics.py we can generate graphics and statistics about the previouly collected data.
+Using the script graphics-and-statistics.py we can generate graphics and statistics about the previously collected data.
-The graphic represents a count of articles in an interval which is defined by the user.
+The graphic represents the number of articles in an interval which is defined by the user.
 In the following case, the interval is 0.1 and the attribute is Normalized FWCI.
 ![1](https://user-images.githubusercontent.com/32166287/78833422-3bf95100-79c3-11ea-9730-ab497e3aac2d.png)

 Before using the functions, it is necessary specify the csv path with the data.
-To this, use the variables file and file2, in case of a second dataset.
+Using the variables file and file2, if there is a second dataset.
 Example:
 ```
 file = '/home/user/FWCI-Scopus-project/author1/123456_1_0_2000_0.csv'
 ```
-Then, you need to define a interval according with your preferences or data scale.
+Then, you need to define an interval according with your preferences or data scale.
 The variable is count_interval, localized in the first lines.\
 Defining a 0.5 interval:
 ```
 count_interval = 0.5
 ```
-To use the functions, you need to edit the file calling them with the parameters.
+To use the functions, you will need to edit the file running them with the parameters.

 * Graphic with one dataset\
       Function: plot\